top of page

 Why do artists have different hourly rates?

-Hourly rates often reflect the physical locations of the artists and what the average rates are in that city/area, but also can reflect the speed at which an artist works.
+Hourly rates often reflect the geographical locations of the artists and what the average rates are in that city/area, but also can reflect the speed at which an artist works.
 Some artists work much faster than others and so typically charge a higher hourly rate to accommodate this.
-Additionally, some hourly rates reflect where the artist is at in their tattoo journey: apprentices work their way up to junior artist and then to senior artist and typically their hourly rate grows with them as they progress.
+Additionally, some hourly rates reflect where the artist is at in their tattoo journey: apprentices work their way up and their hourly rate grows with them as they progress.
 Some artists will raise their rates due to demand.
 Some raise their rates to offset a large overhead to operate affordably.

 Is it true that the longer you've been tattooing, the better you are?

-The more time spent doing anything, the better you will get at it.
+The more time spent doing anything, the better you will get at it (if growth is the goal).
 However, all artists are at different stages in their abilities when they get into tattooing, so I would suggest to look at the quality of art from the artist rather than just time spent tattooing.
 Some artists who are just starting out produce better quality tattoos than some artists who have been tattooing for years.

 Do you tattoo under the age of 18?